WetzoldStudios/traVRsal-sdk/README.md

 * shaders need to support stencils to be visible through transitions
 * transparent objects are not visible through transitions
 * switching to game mode does not allow to move with cursor keys for some reason (it works in the editor)
+* gizmos are sometimes not easily visible (F5 to reload level works as a mitigation)
 * incorrect JSON files will cause the editor to become stuck
 * auto-refresh sometimes does not load the newest packaged assets, restarting the editor solves this
 * the minimum tile count in a grid right now is 4 due to a limitation with maze generation